SAS-DHRH/dhcc-toolkit/content/toolkit/grant-writing.md

 ## Funding Landscape ##

-Writing in late 2022, our view is that:
+Writing in 2023, our view is that:

 - **Requirements will change.** The UK funding landscape is set to change, and researchers should collaborate proactively with funders to co-produce the next generation of funding allocation mechanisms.
 - **But we don't have to wait.** In the meanwhile, there is plenty of scope within existing funding application frameworks to propose sustainable research.
 For example in UKRI applications, the Justification of Resources and the Data Management Plan sections can be used to reflect on digital carbon and wider sustainability and justice issues.